 Opposing a Move-Away?
 Speak with Our Family Lawyers.

 If you are opposing a move-away, it is important to act as quickly as possible to obtain temporary orders to prevent the move-away pending final determination by the court.
-At The Buncher Law Corporation, our attorneys are experienced in handling move-away actions and have a strong command of the law.
-When you meet with us, we will work with you to formulate a plan to best defend or prosecute your move-away action.
-We proudly serve clients throughout Orange County, Northern San Diego County, and the surrounding areas
+We are experienced in handling move-away actions and have a strong command of the law.
+We will work with you to formulate a plan to best defend or prosecute your move-away action.
+We serve clients throughout Orange County, San Diego County, and the surrounding areas.